About the CSE Nucleus Student Activities Fund

 All applications are assessed by a group of CSE staff and students.
 The group will contain three student members of the Nucleus Student Task group, on a rotating basis and each representing different Schools within the College, and three members of staff: the academic lead supporting the Nucleus Student Task group, the College Events Manager, and a staff representative from one of the Schools in the College.

-Applications should be made using the online proposal form and should where text is requested it should be no longer than 200 words for a given response.
+Applications should be made using the online proposal form and where text is requested it should be no longer than 200 words for a given response.